decretist/ICMCL17/proceedings/ICMCL17.markdown

 By this definition, the first- and second-recension *dicta* contain 56,713 and 14,255 words respectively.

-Once it became clear that unsupervised topic modeling using MALLET was not going to be an effective way to identify topics added to Gratian's *Decretum* between the first and second recensions, the most promising alternative approach to the problem appeared to be using lemmatization to identify distinctive *vocabulary* (as a signpost pointing to new ideas) added between the first and second recensions.

 When working in a highly inflected language like Latin, using words as the signposts pointing to corresponding ideas is not sufficiently